Overtime for Salaried Employees in the US

 • Misclassification of employees as exempt from overtime has significant financial and legal repercussions for employers.

-• Proper employee classification under the FLSA and accurate recordkeeping are indispensable to comply with wage laws and avoid penalties.
+• Proper employee classification under the FLSA and accurate recordkeeping is indispensable to comply with wage laws and avoid penalties.

-• Fair pay for salaried employees upholds workers’ rights and reduces legal risks under FLSA.
+• Fair pay for salaried employees upholds workers’ rights and reduces legal risks under the FLSA.

 For further insights on overtime regulations, read our Understanding US Overtime: Employees and Employers Guide.